dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 restrict an adversary from potentially creating a valid component digital signature from a hybrid one (a signature stripping attack), but rather implies that such a digital signature will contain artifacts of the separation.
-Thus authentication is not simply provided by the sender to the receiver through correct verification of the digital signature(s), but potentially through further investigation on the receiver side that may extend well beyond traditional signature verification behavior.
+Thus authentication that is normally assured under correct verification of digital signature(s), is now potentially also reliant on further investigation on the receiver side that may extend well beyond traditional signature verification behavior.
 For instance, this can intuitively be seen in cases of a message containing a context note on hybrid authentication, that is then signed by all component algorithms/the hybrid signature scheme.
 If an adversary removes one component signature but not the other, then artifacts in the message itself point to the possible existence of hybrid signature such as a label stating “this message must be hybrid signed”.
 This might be a counter measure against stripping attacks if the verifier expects a hybrid signature scheme to have this property.
 However, it places the responsibility of signature validity not only on the correct format of the message, as in a traditional signature security guarantee, but the precise content thereof.

 ### **Strong Non-Separability**